CyberAlbSecOP/Awesome_CyberSec_Bible/README.md

 - You can also find resources for job hunting and for improving your soft skills.
 - Enjoy and keep learning!

+- A big thank you, goes to all the awesome-lists in this repository, please consider supporting them.

 ## Sections

 - [Cybersecurity Skills](#cybersecurity-skills)